 That all happens in the opening credits.
 Seriously.

 It’s a lot to take in, but once you meet the main characters and the actual plot gets going it’s easy enough to forget about the bigger world and just focus on the adventures at hand.
-There’s a glowing dragon egg (surprise!
-It wasn’t actually destroyed, just stolen), two young princes, an assassin elf who can’t bring herself to kill anyone, a giant magic toad, and an evil power-hungry wizard.
-Basically, The Dragon Prince has everything you could expect from an epic saga.
+There’s a glowing dragon egg — Surprise!
+It wasn’t actually destroyed, just stolen — two young princes, an assassin elf who can’t bring herself to kill anyone, a giant magic toad, and an evil power-hungry wizard.
+Basically, The Dragon Prince has everything you could expect from a fantasy saga.

 Just don’t expect the story to stay predictable for long.

 “There’s some twists and turns along the way that may be hard to predict,” Ehasz says.
 “The story still goes in an epic direction, but not the one the audience anticipates.”

 Even the show’s unique animation style is designed to give it an epic feel.
 The Dragon Prince’s mix of hand-drawn backgrounds and computer-generated characters may be off-putting at first, but it allows for some dazzlingly impressive action sequences on par with anything you’ve seen in hand-drawn animation or live-action.